osmandapp/web/main/docs/user/plugins/trip-recording.md

 <InfoIncompleteArticle/>

 Trip recording (Android) / Track recording (iOS) plugin is a special tool designed to record your routes, movements, and workouts.
-Thanks to this feature you can reuse, modify, update, and share your tracks with friends.
+This feature allows you to reuse, modify, update, and share your tracks with friends.

 ## Overview